-Harley Earl was First to Create Better Paying Jobs for Women In Detroit
+In the Auto Industry, Harley Earl was First to Create Better Paying Jobs for Women

 Harley Earl was proactive in combating sexual discrimination and went way out on a limb creating the first prominent all-female design team in America's mid-twentieth century business world.
 Another article below titled Designing Women, demonstrates the bold new direction Detroit's auto world was supposed to go in, "I believe the future for qualified women automotive designers is virtually unlimited.
 In fact, I think that in three or four years women will be designing entire automobiles" said Harley Earl.

 But, just as Harley's longtime friend and business associate made painfully clear to a reporter in 1951, "The price of progress is trouble!" said Charles E. Wilson, who after being president of GM served as U.S. Secretary of Defense from 1953 to 1957 under President Eisenhower.

-As a March, 2016 news article entitled, The Story Behind GM's Celebrated Damsels of Design reported, "Unfortunately, the Damsels' tenure at GM only lasted a few years, coming to an abrupt end when Earl retired after the 1958 exhibition.
+This March, 2016 news article, The Story Behind GM's Celebrated Damsels of Design reports, "Unfortunately, the Damsels' tenure at GM only lasted a few years, coming to an abrupt end when Earl retired after the 1958 exhibition.
 His successor, Bill Mitchell, was less than enthusiastic about working with female designers, and most of the women scattered to other jobs in design."

-By the turn of the 21st Century, the story-line of America's first all-female car designers was languishing in obscurity and that's when Richard Earl started increasing awareness, starting on the internet in 2002, by first breaking the story wide open at his new online venture –www.carofthecentury.com – on GM's unique Designing Women team and their unparalleled contributions to cutting-edge design being key to market success.
-Not surprisingly, this is right at the time Richard started receiving flak from GM's then-current execs, and, many of GM's retired top leaders didn't like anyone else, an outsider especially, resurfacing this historical information after it had been submerged since the 1960s.
+By the turn of the 21st Century, the story-line on some of America's first all-female car designers was languishing in obscurity and that's when Richard Earl began increasing awareness, on the internet, at www.carofthecentury.com in 2003 about some of GM's unique Designing Women team members and their unparalleled cutting-edge designs being key to this company's market success.